mattyoung101/musicvis3d/paper/major.typ

 == Visualiser
 The visualiser is what we see on the screen, the real-time rendering system that displays the bars, once the spectral data has been computed.
 It is written in C++20, uses the OpenGL graphics API, and is built using industry standard tools CMake, Ninja and the Clang compiler.
+The Clang-Tidy and Clang-Format tools are used to ensure high quality code.
 This code runs "online", meaning it runs in real-time and we would ideally like to spend no longer than 16 ms per frame (for 60 FPS).
 It uses a number of open-source libraries:

 - *SDL2*: Platform window management, keyboard/mouse inputs, OpenGL context creation
 - *glad*: For OpenGL function loading and feature queries